sanity-io/sanity-plugin-form-toolkit/README.md

 ### Usage

 This plugin requires you to set up your own API route to fetch against HubSpot's API.
 You'll need to also create a Private App in HubSpot to create and pass a Private App access token to the provided fetch function.
-Learn how to create a Private App and acquire an access token [here](https://developers.hubspot.com/docs/guides/apps/private-apps/overview).
+Learn how to create a Private App and get an access token [here](https://developers.hubspot.com/docs/guides/apps/private-apps/overview).

 There's an "out of the box" handler for Next.js API routes: